Truth vs. NEW$, Inc Part 1 (11 Aug 2025) with Don Grahn, Brian Davidson and Joachim Hagopian

 And it's all rubble.

-I wouldn't doubt that there's a thousand people that are dead, much less all the injured people, too.
+So, I mean, you know, I wouldn't doubt that there's a thousand people that are dead, much less all the injured people, too.

 I mean, you know, yeah, it's just a dire situation.

-You know, the kind of a positive thing is more and more countries are saying, Okay, enough is enough.
+You know, the kind of a positive thing is more and more countries are saying, okay, enough is enough.

-They're feeling the pressure because the whole world, the people, the people that still have a moral conscience are able to see right from wrong and they're not willing to back Israel, the genocide people and America, the genocide.
+They're feeling the pressure because the whole world, the people, the people that still have a moral conscience are able to see right from wrong, and they're not willing to back Israel, the genocide people, and America, the genocide.

-So, you know, finally they're paying lip service, the governments of Europe and a lot of the Western countries one by one are saying, okay, we'll recognize Gaza now.
+So, you know, finally, they're paying lip service, the governments of Europe and a lot of the Western countries one by one are saying, okay, we'll recognize Gaza now, you know, like that does anything.

-You know, like that does anything.
+You know, that doesn't do anything.

 But it's to try and, you know, the pushback of the people all over the world say enough is enough on this horrible humanitarian disaster that we're all passively watching and not doing anything about.